 We have complied with the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants, which includes independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
 In accordance with International Standard on Quality Control 1, we maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-KPMG A2SA Sustauchlety co., Lad
+KPMG AZSA Sustamability Co., Lad.

-KPMG AZSA Sustainability Co., Ltd. Osaka, Japan July 31, 2017
+KPMG AZSA Sustainability Co., Ltd.

+Osaka, Japan